pablof7z/chardin.js/README.md

 <script src="chardinjs.min.js"></script>
 ```

-### Installing in the rails asset pipeline (optional)

 There's a [`chardinjs-rails`](https://github.com/heelhook/chardin.js-rails) gem.

-### Building (optional)

-If you choose to fork the repo you can build the assets running

-    rake compile

 ## Adding data for the instructions

 Add the instructions to your elements:

-`data-intro`: Text to show with the instructions
+`data-intro`: Text to show with the instructions/tooltip.
 `data-position`: (`left`, `top`, `right`, `bottom`), where to place the text with respect to the element.
-In addition you can alter the relative position fo the tooltip text by placing a colon and a percentage value (-100 to 100) after the position text, eg "top:-50".
+In addition you can alter the relative position of the tooltip text by placing a colon and a percentage value (-100 to 100) after the position text, eg "top:-50".
 This will slide the tooltip along the length or height of the element away from the centre.

 ```HTML
 <img src="img/chardin.png" data-intro="An awesome 18th-century painter, who found beauty in everyday, common things." data-position="right" />
 ```

-You can also run Chardin in sequenced mode, where 1 element will be displayed, moving on to the next with a mouse click (or automatically after a set delay).
+You can also run Chardin in sequenced mode, where one element will be displayed at a time, moving on to the next with a mouse click (or automatically after a set delay).
 Add `data-chardin-sequenced="true"` entry to the body tag.
 Also add `data-chardin-auto="true"` and `data-chardin-delay="100"` for automatic movement through the elements.
 Delay is in milliseconds.
 The default sequence is as loaded by the DOM, but this can be overridden using the tag `data-sequence` with a number.
-If no auto-traversal is set, clicking will move sequentially through the elements, clicking wiht the shift key down will move backwards through them.
+If no auto-traversal is set, clicking will move sequentially through the elements, clicking with the shift key down will move backwards through them.

 ```HTML
 <body data-chardin-sequenced="true" data-chardin-auto="false" data-chardin-delay="800" >